ascherer/cwebbin/README.txt

      be `@i'ncluded in the source files where needed.

-   - [GENERAL] Both CTANGLE and CWEAVE are fully localized for other natural languages than the English default.  #include files with the English, German, and Italian strings are provided in the ./catalogs directory for non-localized operating systems.
+   - [GENERAL] Both CTANGLE and CWEAVE are fully localized for other natural languages than the English default.
+See the 'po/' directory for the files used with the "GNU gettext utilities".
+     <Obsolete>#include files with the English, German, and Italian strings
+     are provided in the ./catalogs directory for non-localized operating systems.
 On AmigaOS 2.1/3.0 localization is done with the help of language catalogs and the system `locale.library'.
-     Default is (of course) English; catalogs descriptions for German and Italian are provided and other language catalogs can easily be added.
+Default is (of course) English; catalogs descriptions for German and Italian are provided and other language catalogs can easily be added.</Obsolete>

    - [GENERAL] An algorithm for recursive `@i'nclude file search was adapted from the Web2c implementation of TeX and METAFONT.
 The weave and tangle